 In Living a Feminist Life Sara Ahmed adopts a simple citation policy: she does not cite any white men (15).
 Further, she speaks of how “citations can be feminist bricks: they are the materials through which, from which, we create our dwellings” (16).
 Citations can also be antiracist bricks from which to create our dwellings.
 In citing an author we grant them legitimacy and authority, potentially turbocharging their worth to the field.
-Historically, the only authors who get so turbocharged in music theory are white males.
+Historically, the only authors who get so turbocharged in music theory are white men.
 Advanced music theory, which I teach frequently, often has a somewhat open format, sometimes called “post-tonal,” in which twentieth and twenty-first century techniques are discussed.
 I have always taught the class as a traditional, which is to say white, techniques class, beginning with the Second Viennese School to modern set and neo-Riemannian techniques, along with other European and American topics such as minimalism and aleatoricism.
-Every twentieth-century techniques textbook I have ever used features music theorists who are 100% white males (while nearly all composers represented are white males as well).
+Every twentieth-century techniques textbook I have ever used features music theorists who are 100% white men (while nearly all composers represented are white men as well).
 The next time I teach the class I will take my cue from Ahmed and try to not study any music theorists who are both white and male.
 This deframing and counter framing of the white-male frame will give a rich new perspective on twentieth- and twenty-first-century music and music theory.

 I do not suggest that anyone stop studying or teaching someone simply because they are white and male.
 If you’re working on Babbitt’s serialism, have at it.
 Thinking about Klumpenhouwer networks and Perle-Lansky cycles?
 More power to you.
 Presenting on Fortean K and Kh relations?
 Enjoy.
 Teaching Hepokoski/Darcy or Caplinian form theory?
 Good for you.
 These topics deserve attention.
 My point is simple.
-All of these theorists—Milton Babbitt, William Caplin, Warren Darcy, Allen Forte, James Hepokoski, Henry Klumpenhouwer, Paul Lansky, and George Perle—were and are white males.
-It is entirely plausible that if, say, a Latina did exactly the same work, they would not occupy the same hallowed place in music theory that these white males do.
+All of these theorists—Milton Babbitt, William Caplin, Warren Darcy, Allen Forte, James Hepokoski, Henry Klumpenhouwer, Paul Lansky, and George Perle—were and are white men.
+It is entirely plausible that if, say, a Latina did exactly the same work, they would not occupy the same hallowed place in music theory that these white men do.
 And if you concede this point, you understand that race-neutral and gender-neutral policies are fallacious, at least to some extent.
 Racial and gender justice is the point of my inquiry, and by strengthening racial and gender justice we can begin to think of other marginalized groups—LGTBQIA+, ethnic, religious, disabled, among others—with greater clarity and ensure justice for all in the field.

 Notably, work is already being done to re-envision the music theory classroom and the repertoire that we study.
 In “Promoting Equity: Developing an Antiracist Music Theory Classroom,” Dave Molk and Michelle Ohnona begin with a radical idea: naming “whiteness” in the music theory classroom.
 I wholeheartedly agree that only by explicitly naming the thing on which music theory is built can we begin to have the serious discussions we need to have in the field.
 Indeed, whiteness has been utterly hidden in music theory, in both subconscious and conscious fashion.
 Why conscious?
 Because if whiteness is named explicitly and proven to be advantageous of and by itself, “white claims to civilization,” as Ta-Nehisi Coates calls them in Between the World and Me, seem less impressive.
 For this reason whiteness seeks to obfuscate race in the field.
-In “The Hidden Curriculum in the Music Theory Classroom,” Cora Palfy and Eric Gilson highlight the hidden emphasis on white males, or “the men of the Western Art Music canon” (81) as they say, that is part and parcel of music theory pedagogy in the U.S. This curriculum “is an element of the classroom that communicates meaning but is not openly acknowledged as part of the formal curriculum” (82).
+In “The Hidden Curriculum in the Music Theory Classroom,” Cora Palfy and Eric Gilson highlight the hidden emphasis on white men, or “the men of the Western Art Music canon” (81) as they say, that is part and parcel of music theory pedagogy in the U.S. This curriculum “is an element of the classroom that communicates meaning but is not openly acknowledged as part of the formal curriculum” (82).
 By underscoring the covert nature of whiteness and maleness in the music theory classroom, Palfy and Gilson seek to shine a light on the racial and gender injustice that happens when race and gender go unacknowledged so, in this sense, their work parallels Molk and Ohnona’s.
 Other significant attempts to reframe our undergraduate music theory curriculum include the Norton Guide to Teaching Music Theory (Lumsden and Swinkin 2018; see specifically, “Part III: Expanding the Canon”) and College Music Curricula for a New Century (Moore 2017).
-Finally, in terms of repertoire, Rob Deemer’s Institute for Composer Diversity is an excellent resource to find works written by POC.
+Finally, in terms of repertoire, the Institute for Composer Diversity is an excellent resource to find works written by POC.
 (Full disclosure: I serve on the Executive Council for this institute.)

-So, what music theorists can we teach if not white males?
+So, what music theorists can we teach if not white men?
 My work as a Russianist has revealed many significant women music theorists in Russia and the former USSR.
 In fact, female theorists outnumber male theorists in Russia.
 Valentina Kholopova introduced her own system of pitch-class set analysis in the early 1970s.
 She called it hemitonicism, and used it to analyze the music of Anton Webern, but this system could analyze other composers as well.
 Through her system we could analyze Second Viennese composers and others like Bartók, Prokofiev, and Ligeti.
 Again, it is white-male music theorists, not composers, I’m removing from the mix.
 Kholopova’s work on Sofia Gubaidulina’s music, in what she called a parameter complex, could be used to analyze many twentieth-century post-tonal composers.
 Tatiana Bershadskaya is the leading theorist of the so-called “St. Petersburg School” of music theory, which relies heavily on elements of music cognition, psychology, emotion, and gesture in its methods.
 Olga Panteleeva has written on the music theories of Nadezhda Briusova, in “Formation of Russian Musicology from Sacchetti to Asafyev.”
 Anna Charnova, who traveled from Russia to Germany to study with Hugo Riemann in the late nineteenth century, has her own notable interpretations on late-tonal music.
 Other significant women theorists from early-mid twentieth century in Russia include Leah Averbukh, Barbara Dernova, Ekaterina Maltseva, Sofia Beliaeva-Eksempliarskaiia, and Maria Medvedeva.
 More recent women theorists include Tatiana Kiuregian, Svetlana Savenko, and Valeriia Tsenova.

 In “One Line, Many Views: Perspectives on Music Theory, Composition, and Improvisation through the Work of Muhal Richard Abrams,” Marc Hannaford outlines many significant twentieth-century African American theorists through whose ideas we can study post-tonal music.
 Muhal Richard Abrams, a composer, teacher, and theorist, synthesized multiple sources into a highly personal sound, and was influenced by Paul Hindemith, Bud Powell, Joseph Schillinger, Arnold Schoenberg, and Art Tatum.
 Mary Lou Williams—whose Black Christ of the Andes is considered one of the finest jazz masses in history—helped shape the modern harmonic and rhythmic materials of bebop and worked tirelessly toward a more equitable music industry.
 Anthony Braxton’s multi-volume sets The Tri-Axium Writings and Composition Notes represent two of the most detailed theorizations of his music, aesthetic framework, and philosophy of creativity.
 Yusef Lateef’s Repository of Scales and Melodic Patterns and Method on How to Perform Autophysiopsychic Music outline a theoretical framework for creative composition and improvisation that encompass post-tonal harmonic, embodiment, and metaphysical considerations.
 Roland Wiggins, who influenced Quincy Jones, Lateef, Thelonious Monk, and Billy Taylor, was an official teacher of Joseph Schillinger’s methods, but generated his own theoretical framework out of what he called the kinesthetic, syntactic, and semantic elements of music.
 Olly Wilson composed numerous articles on the relationship among western art music, contemporary music, race, timbre, and technology, among others.
 Wadada Leo Smith published three important but largely ignored explications on experimentalism, black creativity, composition, and rhythm in the mid 1970s, and also created a personal system of graphic notation, as well as groundbreaking theorizations and compositional implementations of interactive ensemble improvisation.
 Geri Allen’s multilayered and formally complex compositions from the 1980s combine technological, harmonic, and rhythmic innovation in a way that foreshadow other contemporary trends.
 She was also known for her careful mentoring of younger musicians and sensitivity to the gendered dynamics of the jazz scene.
 (With thanks to Marc Hannaford for the contents of this paragraph.)